The books we read in 2022: Central America books, travelogues, and Mexican literature

 1. Discovering Levison Wood: Central America, Arabia and the Nile

-Looking for travel books for our time in Central America, the list we found were short.
+Looking for travel books for our time in Central America, the list we found was short.
 One name popped up: Levison Wood.
 Evidently, we’d missed this television personality not having watched proper TV for a while.

 While travelling we read Levison Wood’s Walking the Americas where he walks from Mexico to Colombia with his companion Alberto Caceres.
 It is as crazy as it sounds.
 The book delivers a bit of really nice, light reading.
 Wood’s writing really took us along on the journey.
 The quick pace of the book is interesting: isn’t walking rather the ultimate slow-travel mode?